You Have Options

 Offer in Compromise Program

-Once your debt has become final or during an appeal process, the Offer in Compromise program may be the solution for you to consider.
-If you meet the requires of the program and your Offer in Compromise Agreement is accepted, you may be able to settle your debt for less than your current balance due.
+Once your debt has become final, the Offer in Compromise program may be the solution for you to consider.
+If you meet the requirements of the program and your Offer in Compromise Agreement is accepted, you may be able to settle your debt for less than your current balance due.